 - In a large mixing bowl beat together cream cheese, condensed milk and vanilla until smooth.

-- In another large bowl whip the cream until very thick.
+- In another large bowl whip the cold cream until very thick.

 - Using a rubber spatula fold the whipped cream into the condensed milk mixture.